- Major Studies

 In Section 3, we examine key budget priorities for IT organizations.
 These key metrics include:

-Spending priorities by budget area, showing the net percentage of organizations planning to increase spending on IT personnel, business applications, data center, networking, and end-user technology
+Spending priorities by budget area, showing the net percentage of organizations planning to increase spending on information security/privacy, IT personnel, business applications, data center, networking, and end-user technology (*)

-Spending priorities by IT initiative, showing the net percentage of organizations planning to increase spending on security/privacy, cloud applications, business intelligence and data warehousing solutions, cloud infrastructure, mobile devices, and disaster recovery/business continuity
+Spending priorities by IT initiative, showing the net percentage of organizations planning to increase spending on cloud applications, cloud infrastructure, data analytics/business intelligence, disaster recovery/business continuity, digital transformation, systems/data integration, legacy systems modification, and data center automation (*)

-The importance of lower costs vs. improving service levels in the coming year
+The importance of lowering costs vs. improving service levels in the coming year (*)

 Section 4 presents key metrics for IT spending, which includes current-year IT operational and capital spending, but excludes depreciation.
 These key metrics include: